A class that provides the functionality of Kernel#set_trace_func

 end

-Return class or module of the method being called.
+Returns the class or module of the method being called.

 class C; def foo; end; end trace = TracePoint.new(:call) do |tp| p tp.defined_class #=> C end.enable do C.new.foo end

-module M; def foo; end; end class C; include M; end; trace = TracePoint.new(:call) do |tp| p tp.defined_class #=> M end.enable do C.new.foo end
+module M; def foo; end; end class C; include M; end trace = TracePoint.new(:call) do |tp| p tp.defined_class #=> M end.enable do C.new.foo end

 Note: defined_class

-returns singleton class.
+returns the singleton class.

-6th block parameter of Kernel#set_trace_func
+The 6th block parameter of Kernel#set_trace_func

 This is a difference between Kernel#set_trace_func and TracePoint.